-Nine hurt at South Carolina club in state’s second mass shooting in two days
+Nine hurt at rural South Carolina bar in state’s second mass shooting in two days

+The shooting happened at a countryside bar and grill 80 miles west of Charleston, which had advertised an Easter party on Saturday night

-Nine people have been injured in a shooting at a club in South Carolina on Easter morning, according to reports.
+At least nine people have been injured in a shooting at a club in South Carolina on Easter morning, according to state officials.

+A spokesperson for the South Carolina Law Enforcement Division (SLED) told The Independent that it was investigating a shooting at a bar and grill called Cara’s Lounge in Hampton County, just outside the small rural town of Furman.

-State officials told The Associated Press that it was investigating the incident and that nobody had so far been killed, although gave no information on the severity of the injuries.
+“At this time there are no fatalities,” said the spokesperson, though they gave no information about the severity of the injuries.

-The State Law Enforcement Division (SLED) said it had been asked to investigate by the Hampton County Sheriff’s Office, about 80 miles west of Charleston, the state’s biggest city.
+They said SLED was asked to lead the probe into the incident by the Hampton County Sheriff’s Office, about 80 miles west of Charleston, the state’s biggest city.

-According to local TV station WTOC, the shooting happened at a club on Ashley Circle Road early on Sunday morning, where at least one bar was advertising an Easter party on Saturday night.
+An archived version of the bar’s Facebook page, which was made private on Sunday morning, advertised an Easter party on Saturday night.

 It comes just one day after 14 people were injured in a mass shooting at a mall in Columbia, South Carolina, with nine shot and five more hurt in the panic as shoppers fled the violence.